See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

 The University may charge up to 10 cents per page for standard copies and the actual cost of the copy for larger or specialized documents (such as maps, photos and graphics).
 The University may also charge a reasonable fee for the time necessary to search for and copy public records.
 Research time may be charged at the actual cost incurred to locate the requested records.
 Copying time shall not exceed the average hourly rate of pay for clerical staff of the University.
 The University may reduce or waive costs when it determines the request is made in the public interest and is not made for commercial purposes. § 610.026, RSMo.

 All requests for information under the Sunshine Law should be directed to the designated custodian of records.
-Brady L. Barke, Senior Associate to the President and Board of Regents’ Secretary, serves as the University’s designated custodian of records.
+Chris Martin, Chief of Staff and Asst. to the President for Strategy & Gov. Relations, serves as the University’s designated custodian of records.
 The Sunshine Law requires that each request for access to a public record be acted on no later than the end of the third business day following the date the request is received by the custodian.
 If access is denied, the custodian must explain in writing and must include why access is denied, including the statute that authorizes the denial. § 610.023, RSMo.

 If only part of a record may be closed to review, the rest of the record must be made available.
 The law also requires that if a request is made in a particular format, the custodian shall provide the records in that format if it is available. § 610.024, RSMo.